A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: 3. The clocks of Schr odinger's cat: A Shapiro type gedanken experiment

-In our approach, the gravitational side gives rise to a quantity with the dimension of time (instead of energy as in Penrose's estimate) and we then need to work out how this enters the quantum mechanical equation.
+In our approach, the gravitational side gives rise to an ambiguity in a quantity with the dimension of time (instead of energy as in Penrose's estimate) and we then need to work out how this enters the quantum mechanical equation.
 We will argue that this involves necessarily an {\em absolute} energy scale.
-In section 4, we take for this energy the relativistic rest mass of the "cat" and we find that the result of the dimensional analysis becomes coincident with Penrose's estimate, assuming that we not only take time to depend on the mass distribution of a quantum copy of the cat but that every atom making up the cat can be assigned its own 'clock'.
+In section \ref{On the absolute energy}, we take for this energy the relativistic rest mass of the "cat".
+In section \ref{Continuous mass distributions} we no longer take a single time for each quantum copy of the cat, which depends on the mass distribution, but we consider the situation in which every atom making up the cat can be assigned its own 'clock'.
+With this we can quantify the phase ambiguity, which the ambiguity of time creates between two possible time evolutions.
+We find that the result of our approach then becomes coincident with Penrose's estimate.

 To start our considerations, we will consider a Gedanken experiment.
 It is given in by convenience, since it allows us to use material from GR textbooks to estimate the ticking of the clocks.
 Although we are not aware of any physical principle prohibiting the construction of the device, the barriers to overcome in order to make it work in the laboratory might well be insurmountable.
-However, we just employ it in order to make the dimensional analysis easy and we expect it to be trustworthy in the limited sense of getting the collapse scale right by order of magnitude.
+However, we just employ it in order to make the calculations easier and we expect it to be trustworthy in the limited sense of getting the order of magnitude at which time becomes ambiguous right.

 It consists of a ball made of a material having the property that it undergoes a zero temperature (quantum) first order phase transition where the volume of the material drastically changes.
 This is less exotic than it might appear.
 The lanthanides metals cerium, praseodymium and gadolinium as well as the actinide plutonium show a thermal "volume collapse" transition \cite{rare-earths} where the volume of these metals can decrease by as much as 15\%, as related to a drastic, cooperative change of their f-electron systems from a delocalized- to a localized nature.
 For recent work in Ce see Ref. \cite{Cerium}.
 A first challenge for the material scientist is to drive such a transition to very low temperatures.
 In principle it is possible to force the ball in a coherent superposition of its large- and small volume phases right at the zero temperature transition.
 Subsequently, the ball has to be kept isolated from the environment in order to prohibit decoherence, while it surely has to be kept at a very low temperature.
 To accomplish this experimentally could well be an impossible pursuit, but in principle it might be done.